ralphchen/vpc/intl.en-US/Best practices/Migrate from the classic network to VPC/Database hybrid access/Change the network type of ApsaraDB for RDS.md

 ## Prerequisites {#section_vcx_2w5_sdb .section}

 -   The access mode of the instance is the safe connection mode.
 For more information, see .
-MySQL 5.7, SQL Server 2012 and SQL Server The 2016 version only support the standard mode.
+MySQL 5.7, SQL Server 2012, and SQL Server 2016 version only support the standard mode.
 This mode supports changing the network type.

 -   The network type is the classic network.